 On the 1st March, the streets of Bulgaria are filled with people buying, selling and giving martenitsi – red and white dolls, tassels and friendship bracelets.
 The day harks back to pagan times to symbolise the coming of spring and the end of winter.
 Baba Marta, or Grandmother March, is a renowned to have severe mood swings which relate with the changeable weather in March.
 When she is happy, the sun will shine and spring is imminent; however, if she is grumpy, the weather will transform to wind and possibly late snow.
 Wearing a martenitsa is thought to keep her happy, ward off evil spirits, to bring you luck and is now big business in Bulgaria.
 The festivities take place throughout Bulgaria and are free to join in.

-At the time of writing, there is no programme of events or ticket prices on their website but given that this is their 20th year of showcasing the best of Bulgarian and international films to the rest of the world, it’s sure continue its worldwide recognition.
-If you’re a lover of films, keep checking back on their site so you can book your tickets for distinguished feature films and documentaries.
+For a programme of events and ticket prices check out their website and given that this is their 22nd year of showcasing the best of Bulgarian and international films to the rest of the world, it’s sure preview films for all tastes.
+If you’re a lover of films, book your tickets for distinguished feature films and documentaries in advance.

 These traditional folklore events take place every weekend from the end of January right through to the beginning of March and take place in different venues across the country which include Pamporovo, Velingrad, Borovets and Bansko.
 You can see music, dancing and vocal folklore groups from all over the world and share their folklore traditions to promote the identity of their country.